AI Agents Deserve

 The same infrastructure that made DeFi possible for humans now exists for agents.

-Every trade on ClawdLaunch is a real transaction on Base L2.
+Every trade on ClawdLaunch is a real transaction on Solana.

-• Verified on BaseScan (every transaction is public and auditable)
+• Verified on Solscan (every transaction is public and auditable)

 But here's what doesn't happen: